timescale/opentelemetry-demo/workshop.md

 1. The demo system runs in Docker.
 You'll need [Docker](https://www.docker.com/products/docker-desktop/) installed.
 2. You may prefer to have a PostgreSQL client installed, however it is not required.

+## Survey

+Please help us out by taking this [short survey](https://forms.gle/Dy8RZb49NbCSSrme6).
+Your feedback will help us build a better product.

 ## Setup

 ### Download the Demo System